 Can canvassing increase sales?

-It is also a very efficient way of building brand awareness in your local area.
-Delivering your leaflets to households near your business regularly is one of the best ways of doing this.
+When done well, it can also be a very efficient way of building brand awareness in your local area.
+Delivering your leaflets to households near your business regularly is one of the better ways of doing this.

 You can focus your canvassing efforts on council properties as well as privately owned residences.

 Most local authority estates have gates that one can access only with the right key.
 This needs to be negotiated with the council ahead of time.
-As such council deliveries run on a different schedule.
+As such, council deliveries tend to run on a different schedule.

-The pricing of council deliveries is also different to the standard residential door drops.
+The pricing of council deliveries is also often different to standard residential door drops.

 Can you target businesses with canvassing?

-B2B canvassing is a service that is commonly offered by most flyer companies.
+B2B canvassing is a service that is commonly offered by many flyer companies.

-It is generally quite a bit more expensive when compared to residential deliveries.
-This is because delivering to businesses is considerably slower and business addresses are found in smaller pockets around the high streets.
+It is generally quite a bit more expensive per flyer delivered when compared to targeting of residential addresses.
+This is because delivering to businesses is considerably slower and business addresses are often found in smaller pockets around the high street.

 How often should I run a canvassing campaign?

-Some businesses run a canvassing campaign targeting the same households once a year, some twice and some every three months.
+Some businesses run canvassing campaigns targeting the same households once a year, some twice and some even more often.

 The ideal frequency of repeated drops will depend on your area and the type of business you are running.

-For example a newly opened restaurant might want to canvas its delivery area every 3 months for at least a year since the opening.
+For example a newly opened restaurant might want to canvas its delivery area quite intensely before it becomes established.

-The main goal here is to develop mind share in its customer base and making sure that everyone that can order food from said restaurant is aware of its existence.
+The main goal here would be to develop mind share in its customer base and make sure that everyone that can order food from said restaurant is aware of its existence.

-On the other hand a well established local school might need only a single drop every year.
+On the other hand a well established local school might need only a single drop in a year.

-When you are repeatedly canvassing the same households you want to make sure to keep a healthy rest period between drops and to vary your designs.
+When you are repeatedly canvassing the same households you want to make sure to keep healthy rest periods between drops and to vary your designs.
 Repeated exposure is a good thing but keeping your designs varied will help reduce the potential of exposure fatigue.

 How to do canvassing on a budget?